-It will be impossible to manage your time as a college student if you fall sick constantly or have some unchecked medical condition.
+Managing your time as a college student will be impossible if you fall sick constantly or have some runaway medical condition.

 Do take some time and check your health.
-It would also be cost-effective to go to the campus clinic as opposed to a hospital.
+Going to the campus clinic instead of a hospital would also be cost-effective.

-Remember to not just check your physical health, also check your mental health to be sure you are up for it.
-Talk to someone, an adviser, a friend, or even the counselor to get things off your chest and to boost your confidence.
+Remember not just to check your physical health but also your mental health to ensure you are up for it.
+Talk to someone, an adviser, a friend, or even the counselor, to get things off your chest and to boost your confidence.

 6. Cut back on trips home

-It is not very time effective to start dashing home every time you miss your parents or family members.
-Now that you are here, now that you are in college, try to cut back on trips back home so as to focus on your studies and get used to life at college.
+Starting dashing home every time you miss your parents or family members is not very time effective.
+Now that you are here, now that you are in college try to cut back on trips back home so as to focus on your studies and get used to life at college.

 7. Get a planner and set deadlines

-Earlier, we did talk about getting an e-planner or a hard copy, well now is the time.
+Earlier, we did talk about getting an e-planner or a hard copy; well, now is the time.
 Get a planner to help you manage your time.
-You can also find a friend who is just as committed as you are to maximizing time and you can let this friend remind you or keep you accountable.
+You can also find a friend who is just as committed as you are to maximizing time and let this friend remind you or keep you accountable.

 8. Go to class and take notes

-A lot of college students make the mistake of skipping class to go study and they feel justified because the time was spent on something ‘good.’
-Well, studies have shown that we remember things better when we are in the moment.
+Many college students make the mistake of skipping class to study, and they feel justified because the time was spent on something ‘good.’
+Well, studies have shown that we remember things better at the moment.

-9. Have a checklist is best to measure your progress!
+9. Having a checklist is best to measure your progress!

-Make your checklist schedule for daily routine.
-As soon as you have completed one task, check the box against it.
+Make your checklist schedule for your daily routine.
+Once you have completed one task, check the box against it.
 It will help you to measure your daily progress.
 What did you do well?
 Where were you lacking?
 How can you improve?
 A checklist will help you to answer all these questions.

 Time management as a college student is nothing without self-discipline.
-Let’s face it, this is college.
-There is no one to babysit you, you are an adult of your own, the freedom and decisions to do certain things are now at your discretion and you can either maximize that or abuse it.
+Let’s face it; this is college.
+There is no one to babysit you; you are an adult of your own, and the freedom and decisions to do certain things are now at your discretion, and you can either maximize that or abuse it.

 11. Read the bulletin and course guide

 You will manage your overall stay at college better if you read the bulletin and course guides.
-This is because they often tell you how many courses or credit loads you need or how many hours you need to put in.
-It would be time well spent to carefully read the bulletin so as to avoid certain mistakes that will cost you time and resources later.
+This is because they often tell you how many courses or credit loads you need or how many hours you must put in.
+It would be time to carefully read the bulletin to avoid certain mistakes that will cost you time and resources later.